 In general, according to a 2020 report by the SEIA, between Massachusetts, New Hampshire, and Rhode Island around 10,000 installations were done in 2020.
-In order to get a better idea as to how much solar customers are saving I used that estimated number of installations done in New England.
+In order to get a better idea as to how much solar power customers are saving I used that estimated number of installations done in New England.

 Helping with Energy Savings

-The size and design of a solar installation vary depending on the needs of the customer.
+The size and design of a solar powered installation vary depending on the needs of the customer.
 However, we can estimate first-year savings using data from an example proposal of an 8.5 kW system in our own estimator.

 According to our estimator, an 8.5 kW system will save you about $2,162 annually.
 Meaning, the 10,000 customers who went solar this year will have saved a total of around $21.6 million.

 Then, if you take into consideration the 25+ year lifespan of our solar systems, an 8.5 kW system will save you around $54,050 and will save solar customers a total of $540.5 million.